 Selecting a studio that’s right for you.

 Now that you’ve decided to have a professional recording made you will need to decide where to go to get it done.
 Most musicians choose studios located close to their homes.
 Atlanta residents have a multitude of choices.
-A search for “Recording Studios” in the greater Atlanta area on www.kudzu.com delivers over 300 hits!
-You can enter your zip code on this site and then search “by Distance” from your home.
-Better yet, sort the list “by Rating”, find the highest rated studios close to your home, and go from there.
+A search for “Recording Studios” in the greater Atlanta area on the web delivers over 300 hits!
+Check their customer reviews.
 Call a few studios and talk to their owner or chief engineer about your project and try to get a feel for whether you think there’s a fit.
 Ask what types of music the studio specializes in.
 The engineer should know and understand your music just as much as he knows and understands how his studio works.

 Once you’ve selected your studio and have scheduled a recording date you will need to prepare for your session.
 Here are a few tips to keep in mind as you get ready for your big day: